 Cam button settings are set according to the chosen dbj variations for either or both beds.
 End needle selection is usually canceled.
 In some patterns using it can create an interesting beaded edge on either side, which is worth testing on small samples to determine one’s preference.

 I like to plan my pieces beginning with the dark color, plan my repeats with the deliberate placement of both colors, and any scaling in the pattern BMP prior to download, using Gimp.
-I also prefer to have color 1 as the dark, color 2 as the light.
+I also prefer to have color 1 as the dark, and color 2 as the light.
 The default in the Japanese DBJ separation uses the light color, white squares, as color 1.
 Out of habit I color reverse my images so my first preselected row from right to left can just knit my black squares rather than the white, and I can continue my motifs as I intended while having machine prompts for each color also match.

 Pausing knitting is easy as long as the needle selection is not disturbed.
 Ending with COR avoids any confusion about which color should be used next.
-Starting outside the set mark, turn the machine back on, and simply continue in pattern with appropriate color changes.
+Starting outside the set mark, turn the machine back on, and simply continue in the pattern with appropriate color changes.

 Tanya Cunningham manages and moderates the membership, settings, and posts for the Img2track – For Machine Knitters group on Facebook.